carlospzlz/psxle/README.md

-# The PSX Learning Environment
+# The PlayStation X Learning Environment
 _Project under construction_

 The PSX Learning Environment (PSXLE) is a project under construction in a very early stage.